Alpha0-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 9.
 Chmod 753 hello sets the mode of the file hello to (-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello) TASK 10.
 Chmod --reference=olleh hello mirrors the hello file in the working directory TASK 11.
 Chmod -R +111 */ functions to execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+TASK 12.
+Mkdir -m 751 my_dir is used to create a directory called my_dir with permissions 751 in the working directory.
+TASK 13.